Negius/Temp/README.md

-# Temp
-I'm trying to learn this shit
+# The fuck does this do?